 A bill introduced this legislative session proposes to address the high incidence of uninsured among young adults by allowing insurers to offer health insurance coverage to adults under age 40 that is exempt from all state insurance benefit requirements, or mandates.

 Oklahoma currently mandates coverage of 24 medical services, including mammograms, contraceptives, minimum maternity stays, diabetic supplies, ambulance services and mental health parity.
-Presumably, mandate-free policies would be offered at a lower cost and would appeal to younger individuals
+Presumably, mandate-free policies would be offered at a lower cost and would appeal to younger individuals in good health who do not anticipate needing many services.

 Unfortunately, there are at least two major flaws to this approach.
 The first is that removing benefit mandates is unlikely to succeed in significantly lowering the cost of coverage.
 A significant body of research reveals that the net cost impact of mandates is modest only 3 to 4 percent of the total cost of insurance premiums in one state study.